groupby/elements-view/packages/web-components/@sfx/sayt/README.md

 ## Functionality

-The `sayt` component acts as a wrapper around the `sfx-autocomplete` and `sfx-products` components and acts to show and hide all of these components in response to interactions with the `sfx-search-box` component.
+The `sayt` component acts as a wrapper around the `sfx-autocomplete` and `sfx-products-sayt` components and acts to show and hide all of these components in response to interactions with the `sfx-search-box` component.

 ### Received Events